Skip to content

 Tolerances

-It is impossible to get microns of tolerances.
-Also, the greater the precision, the longer the print (for FDM at least).
+It is impossible to get within microns of tolerances.

-Always give tolerances to parts which must be interlocked (holes, contact surfaces).
-E.g. for the Prusa printer, an expansion of 0.3 [mm] generally gives tight locked mechanisms, 0.5 [mm] lightly locked mechanisms and 0.7 [mm] and over gives enough room for parts to slide easily into each others.
+Always give some to parts which must be interlocked (holes, contact surfaces).
+E.g. an expansion of 0.3 [mm] generally gives tight locked mechanisms, 0.5 [mm] lightly locked mechanisms and 0.7 [mm] and over gives enough room for parts to slide easily into each others.

 Reinforced junctions